Ayodhya hearing: Muslim parties react sharply to SC’s view on birthplace of Lord Ram

 He trashed the views of British traveller Hans Baker and P Carnegi who had said that the mosque was built on the ruins of a Hindu temple and said that there were the "figment of their imagination".

-"No travellers and gazetteers mentioned that the birthplace of Lord Ram was under central dome of the structure," Dhavan said.
+"No travellers and gazetteers mentioned that the birthplace of Lord Ram was under the central dome of the structure," Dhavan said.

-There should be "gradation" of the documents and equal amount of reliance cannot be placed on official records and the accounts of travellers and gazetteers.
+There should be "gradation" of the documents and an equal amount of reliance cannot be placed on official records and the accounts of travellers and gazetteers.

 He said that various Hindu witnesses have said that the idols were placed inside the central dome in December 1949 as against their claim that they were there since time immemorial.